escorciav/victors-deambulations/dealing-with-reviews-rejected.md

 # Dealing with peer review feedback, quasi reject

-> A brief note to a young mentee of mine after ECCV2022 reviews.
-Her first work as first author & main contributor.

 The assessment is indeed less encouraging than CVPR2022.
 As anticipated, we drew another reviewer pool.
 Thus, the discrepancy 🥲.

 With less skin in the game, yet after playing it and getting defeated many times, I conclude that: